 2012-13: Straka returned to the QMJHL for an over-age season and was the leading scorer for Baie-Comeau.
 He scored 41 goals with 41 assists in 55 games and was +33 with 34 penalty minutes.
 The Drakkar finished first in the East Division and reached the QMJHL finals against Memorial Cup champion Halifax.
 Straka scored 11 goals with 14 assists and was +7 with 12 penalty minutes in 19 playoff games.
 He signed a three-year entry-level contract with Philadelphia in April of 2013.

 2013-14: Straka skated in 60 games for Flyers AHL affiliate Adirondack in his first pro season.
 He scored 9 goals with 18 assists and was minus-4 with 22 penalty minutes.
 Adirondack missed the playoffs; finishing fourth in the Northeast Division.

 A speedy winger with great hands, Straka has learned to play effective hockey at both ends of the ice.
-Although he sometimes struggles with his consistency, Straka has a nose for the net and will only get better as he continues to develop and get stronger.
+Although he sometimes struggles with consistency, Straka has a nose for the net and will only get better as he continues to develop and get stronger.
 He earned his first NHL action in 2014-15, playing in three games for the Flyers.

 Straka enters his third season with the Phantoms.
 He appears to be a lower-line forward or a reliable call up.